Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Most User-Friendly Toilet Flange

-Place a wax ring above the existing hardware and position this new flange above it.
-Press firmly and secure it onto the floor using the two included steel screws.
-Use the two included stainless steel washers for better stability.
+Position a wax ring above the existing hardware and place this new flange onto it.
+Press firmly and secure it to the floor using the two included steel screws.
+There are also two stainless steel washers to protect the flange and make it more stable.

 Pros